NREL/HPC/applications/spark/README.md

 Open the Spark web UI to observe what's happening with your jobs.
 You will have to forward ports 8080 and 4040 of the master node (first node in your SLURM allocation) through an ssh tunnel.

-Open your browser to http://localhost:4040 after configuring the tunnel.
+Open your browser to http://localhost:4040 after configuring the tunnel to access the application UI.

+Before inspecting job details you may first want to confirm that the correct Spark configuration settings are in effect by looking at the `Environment` tab.

 If you enable the history server then you can open this UI after you relinquish the nodes.
 Here is an example of how to start it: